nasa-petal/PeTaL-labeller/auto-labeler/MATCH/src/README.md

 - `--train` or `-r` vs. `--no-train` or `-R` for whether to do `train.py` (i.e., run MATCH training on the PeTaL training set.
 Generally the longest-running task).
 Defaults to true.
 - `--eval` or `-e` vs. `--no-eval` or `-E` for whether to do `eval.py` (i.e., run MATCH inference on the PeTaL testing set, and generate precision and nDCG scores on that test set).
 Defaults to true.
 - `--verbose` or `-v` on whether to see logging output.
 Defaults to false.
+- `--remake-vocab-file` forces the vocabulary and initial embedding files `vocab.npy` and `emb_init.npy` to be deleted and recomputed.
+This is a helpful option if you are adding or removing vocabulary or classes of metadata to the dataset.
+Defaults to false.

 If you want to tweak a config variable (e.g., train-dev-test split, or whether to use MAG/MeSH terms or not), you can find all of those options in `config.yaml`.
 Note that you can also use `-c` in place of `--cnf`.